shini4i/argo-watcher/docs/git-integration.md

 That's it!
 Starting from this point, Argo-Watcher will be able to commit changes to your GitOps repository.

+!!! note
-> Keep in mind, that `argo-watcher` will use the provided tag value as is, without any validation.
+    Keep in mind, that `argo-watcher` will use the provided tag value as is, without any validation.
 So, it is up to user to make sure that the tag is valid and can be used for deployment.

 ## Lockdown mode